Country SA PHN one of the twelve National Suicide Prevention Trial sites

-Country SA Primary Health Network are very pleased to have been announced as one of the twelve new National Suicide Prevention Trial Sites which were established in 2017.
-The trial has brought significant resources, activity and funding to areas of need throughout the Country North region of South Australia, including Whyalla, Port Augusta, Port Pirie, Port Lincoln and the Yorke Peninsula.
+Country SA PHN were very pleased to have been announced as one of the twelve National Suicide Prevention Trial Sites which were established in 2017.
+The trial has brought significant resources, activity, and funding to areas of need throughout the Country North region of South Australia, including Whyalla, Port Augusta, Port Pirie, Port Lincoln and the Yorke Peninsula.

-The trial will be placed at a regional level to better respond to local needs, and identify new learnings in relation to suicide prevention strategies.
-The trial will adopt some elements of the Black Dog Institutes LifeSpan model which is a system based approach to the delivery of suicide prevention services, targeting populations identified at a local level as ‘at-risk’.
+The trial is placed at a regional level to better respond to local needs, and identify new learnings in relation to suicide prevention strategies.
+The trial has adopted some elements of the Black Dog Institutes LifeSpan model which is a system based approach to the delivery of suicide prevention services, targeting populations identified at a local level as ‘at-risk’.

-For further information on the National Suicide Prevention Trial, please contact the trial tea
+For further information on the National Suicide Prevention Trial, please contact the trial team.